The Basic Process

 9. Reflect and learn from your choices

-Decisions that impact groups of people require better conversations, more careful articulation, greater engagement, and more thorough follow up.
+Decisions that impact groups of people require better conversations, more careful articulation, greater engagement and more thorough follow up.

 1. Establish the Team